GMBog/greenfeedr/README.md

 }
 ```

-The results are place in a data frame with the following structure:
+Finally, the results from our function will be placed in a data frame
+with the following structure:

 ``` r
 head(data)